-The long term objectives of my current research are to understand the geological and biological history of Northeastern Asia during the Cretaceous period using vertebrate fossils, especially dinosaurs.
-Understanding and reconstructing the composition and dynamics of this region is key to the identification of faunal affinities of Korean dinosaurs and clarification of Asian dinosaur evolution.
-Therefore, I have been working in Korea, Mongolia, China, Japan, Alaska, Canada, and the USA.
+The long-term objectives of my current research are to understand the geological and biological history of Northeastern Asia during the Cretaceous period using vertebrate fossils, especially dinosaurs.
+Understanding and reconstructing this region's composition and dynamics are crucial to identifying faunal affinities of Korean dinosaurs and clarifying Asian dinosaur evolution.
+Therefore, I have been worked in Korea, Mongolia, China, Japan, Alaska, Canada, and the USA.

 Fiorillo, A.R.
 2008.
 Cretaceous dinosaurs of Alaska: implications for the origins of Beringia.